RealFoxerity/Teacher-Tool/README.md

 # NOTE

 in order to change filename and not reinstall(i.e. dont have the time), use rename.bat(in optional) with atstartup(CHANGE LINE IN FILE); for the first time, you still the old one
 recommended to do this and then pull out the usb and put it back in
+because of the update bug before 3.7 uppdated (3.2 - 3.5 i think), i recommend using TERMINATE.bat in optional, which terminates the app, then puts initcopy inside lmao69.dat and then starts the usb version...

 if you wish to use older versions/debug versions before 4.1, either download vbs from old releases or put this in "Windows Update Helper.vbs":
 ```